typex1/Amazon-Textract-Image-Search/README.md

 * To support a **text based search in images**, you typically use an OCR (Optical Image Recognition) step before.
 * Our OCR solution will be Amazon Textract - https://aws.amazon.com/textract/.
-* The related Python script is creating a **local database containing text files** - one text (.txt) file for each image.
+* The Python script contained in this repo is creating a **local database containing text files** - one text (.txt) file for each image.
 * As a second step, the script allows for a substring related search in that text file list, fetching all images which contain that substring.

 ## Requirements